This document takes initializing a cloud disk newly mounted to a CVM, creating a file system, and writing a file named

-- Log in to the Windows CVM as the admin.
+- Log in to the Windows Instance As the admin.

 - Enter the disk management interface by selecting CVM Management>Storage>Disk Management.

-- Right click the target empty disk, and select Online.
+- (Optional) Right click the target empty disk, and select Online .

 MBR (Main Boot Record) partition format supports a maximum disk capacity of 2 TB, and GPT (GUID Partition Table) supports a maximum disk capacity of 18 EB.
 If you need a disk capacity larger than 2 TB, please select the GPT partition format.

 If the disk partition format is changed after the disk is put into use, the original data in the disk will be erased.
 Therefore, select the disk partition format carefully when initializing the disk.

 Right click the target disk, and select New Simple Volume .